The University of Utah strives to provide sustainable built environments for its students, employees, and visitors.

 Energy Efficiency and Conservation

-The University of Utah Facilities Management includes the Energy Management Office.
-This office promotes and supports energy efficiency and conservation efforts on campus like LED lighting, pursuing utility rebates, and supporting new construction and renovations.
+Facilities Sustainability and Energy Management Office promotes and supports energy efficiency and conservation efforts on campus like installing LED lighting, pursuing utility rebates, and supporting new construction and renovations.

 What You Can Do